artyomtrityak/backbone.controller/README.md

 ### Redirecting to another route

-If declarative routing used in projects, you don't have access directly to Router instance.
+If declarative routing has been used in project, you don't have access directly to Router instance.
 Backbone Controller provides Controller.navigate method as proxy for Backbone.Router.navigate method.

 ```js